nuriath/Javascript-Quiz/README.md

 # Javascript-Quiz
+## Description
-This is a javascript quiz board
+This is a javascript quiz board which a user mast select an answer a to be correct

 ##Authors
 Mwangaza Nuriath